Recap / South Park S16E 2: A Nightmare on Face Time

 - At one point, you can see a video cover for a film called The Moose Who Wouln't Die with a picture of Sarah Jessica Parker in a moose suit.
 This is a reference to "The Tale of Scrotie McBoogerballs".

 - Idiot Ball: Everyone in this episode who treated the iPad Stan was face timing on as if he were really there, but special regards to the cop who played the body for Stan's costume at the party who, once a crazed Randy took over, went on a destructive rampage breaking into houses and terrorising the town as if there wasn't an entirely separate person in the costume apart from the iPad.
 One cop even lampshades this, but another shushes him in front of the sergeant.

-- Randy is holding it indefinitely when he believes customers will come to Blockbuster.
+- Randy is holding it indefinitely when he believes customers will come to Blockbuster, refusing to accept that the internet has killed brick-and-mortar video rental stores.

 - Jack Bauer Interrogation Technique: The robbers "torture" Stan (who is on an iPad screen) by scratching the screen he's on.